sit-on-cushions-we-must/following_robot/README.md

 one to the left and one to the right, if something comes in the way of the rangefinders the robot moves towards it.

+**The following logic:**

+* If the forward sensor sees something go forward.
+* If the left sensor sees something turn left.
+* If the right sensor sees something turn right.
+* If none of the sensors see anything stop.

+In the code I made the bot ignore things that are further away than 20 centimeters as well as things that are closer than 6 centimeters, so if the bot drives up to a wall or up to you it stops when it gets close and if something is far away from it then it doesn't go to it.

 ## Using the code
 You will need the Arduino IDE to upload the code to your Arduino.